nicksstapleton/blog/_posts/2021-04-30-logos-buyers-guide.md

 ### Resources

 Initially, I thought base packages were overpriced and full of resources I would never use.
 However, I have since learned that while there may be resources you do not foresee using, they also include resources you want at a steep discount.
-You can buy Logos resources a la carte, but I can almost guarantee you will overspend.
+You can buy Logos resources a la carte, but I can nearly guarantee you will overspend over time.
 Worst case: you pay for the resources you want and get hundreds of others thrown in at no extra cost.
 Base packages are the most cost-effective way of getting the resources you want.

 ![](/assets/images/resources.png)

 ### Features

-While having your resources in digital form is awesome, having features, workflows, and datasets which further utilize them is even better.
-I love writing my sermons and being able to quickly highlight and organize my notes right inside of Logos.
+Having your resources easily accessible in digital form is awesome.
+Having features, search-ability, workflows, and datasets which further utilize them is even better.
+I love writing sermons and being able to quickly highlight and organize my notes right inside of Logos.
 The ability to do searches across your entire library is unbelievable.
 Imagine having a research assistant who can comb through your entire library and bring you every resource relevant to a particular topic or Bible passage you are interested in learning more about in a matter of seconds.
 That research assistant has a name in Logos: Factbook.

 The most recent version of Logos introduces new features and improves others: sermon builder, factbook, counseling guide, and dark mode. {% include gallery caption="" %}